-Pursuant to the terms of certain Exclusive Technology Supply Agreements dated June 30, 2016 and January 1, 2017, between Jinong and the Targets (the "Exclusive Technology Supply Agreements"), Jinong is the exclusive technology provider to the Targets.
-The Targets agreed to pay Jinong all fees payable for technology supply prior to making any payments under the Entrusted Management Agreement.
-The Exclusive Technology Supply Agreements remain in effect until (i) the parties mutually agree to terminate the agreement; (ii) the dissolution of the Targets; or (iii) Jinong acquires the Targets (as more fully described below under "Exclusive Option Agreements").
+Pursuant to the terms of certain Exclusive Technology Supply Agreements dated June 30, 2016 and January 1, 2017, between Jinong and the sales VIE companies (the "Exclusive Technology Supply Agreements"), Jinong is the exclusive technology provider to the sales VIE companies.
+The sales VIE companies agreed to pay Jinong all fees payable for technology supply prior to making any payments under the Entrusted Management Agreement.
+The Exclusive Technology Supply Agreements shall remain in effect until (i) the parties mutually agree to terminate the agreement; (ii) the dissolution of the sales VIE companies; or (iii) Jinong acquires the sales VIE companies (as more fully described below under "Exclusive Option Agreements").